element-hq/ems-docs/src/Frequently-Asked-Questions.md

 Unfortunately you are not currently able to host your own bridges to work with your EMS hosted homeserver.
 As of December 2020, we have added a Telegram bridge to EMS.
 See our blog post:  [EMS brings more interoperability to messaging](https://element.io/blog/telegram-bridging/)

-If you have federation enabled for your homeserver you are also able to bridge into publicly accessible rooms, for example using [https://t2bot.io/](https://t2bot.io/) or integrations available on public homeservers such as matrix.org.
+If you have federation enabled for your homeserver, you are also able to bridge into publicly accessible rooms, for example using [https://t2bot.io/](https://t2bot.io/) or integrations available on public homeservers such as matrix.org.

 #### How do I add a GitHub integration?